Elaine Chuli

-Elaine Monica Chuli (born May 16, 1994) is a Canadian ice hockey goaltender currently playing for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
+Elaine Monica Chuli (born May 16, 1994) is a Canadian ice hockey player who is a goaltender currently playing for the New York Sirens of the Professional Women's Hockey League (PWHL).
 She played college ice hockey for the UConn Huskies where she is the all-time saves leader for both the Hockey East (WHEA) conference and the Huskies program.
 She won the Isobel Cup with the Toronto Six in 2023.

 Playing career

 College

 Elaine Chuli was a member of the UConn Huskies women's ice hockey team during 2012 to 2016.
 In her senior year, she was named to the 2016 CCM/AHCA All-American Second Team.

 CWHL

 She was drafted by the Vanke Rays in the second round of the 2017 CWHL Draft and signed with the Rays for the 2017–18 season.
 In her first season, she played 1516 minutes in net, more than any other goalie in the league, though the team missed the playoffs.

 After the Rays were merged with the Kunlun Red Star WIH to become the Shenzhen KRS Vanke Rays, Chuli signed with the Toronto Furies, where she would play for the 2018–19 season before the CWHL folded.